Panda-Ghost/notes-pre-gr.2/ENGL/514cf/test.md

 for good reason

 what the purpose of crossfire?

-what do you need to accomplish your goals in crossfire
+what do you need to accomplish your goals in crossfire?

-what
+what types of questions can we use?

+what are the uses of different types of questions for cross-examination?